Earthquake strikes Syrian region already mired in humanitarian crisis

 “How can we tolerate all this?” said Ibrahim al-Khatib, a resident of Taftanaz in northwestern Syria who was startled from his sleep early in the morning and rushed into the street along with his neighbors.
 “With the Russian airstrikes, and then Bashar al-Assad’s attacks, and today the earthquake?”

-Southern Turkey and a large area of northwestern Syria were hardest hit, leaving more than 3,800 dead in both countries with the toll likely to rise further.
-In Syria, where more than 1,200 people died, entire neighborhoods were leveled all at once, causing in just seconds the kind of devastation that the population had grown used to being meted out airstrike by airstrike, shell by shell.
+Southern Turkey and a large area of northwestern Syria were hardest hit, leaving more than 4,300 dead, with the toll likely to rise further.
+In Syria, where more than 1,450 people died, entire neighborhoods were leveled all at once, causing in just seconds the kind of devastation that the population had grown used to being meted out airstrike by airstrike, shell by shell.

 At a hospital just outside Idlib, Syria, “every moment, fresh bodies were being brought in,” said Dr. Osama Salloum.
 One boy, estimated to be about 6 years old, died as Salloum performed CPR on him.
 “I saw the life leave his face,” he said.